Prune your own apple trees. With a few tip to follow, it's not as hard as you think!

 Remove any damaged branches.
 The branch above was snapped off during the winter time.

 Remove any branches that will become too crowded or too wide.
-The picture below show a branch where the apples will be growing.
+The picture below shows a branch where the apples will be growing.
 It can have up to 3 or 4 apples.
 This branch has enough space for the apples - no need to prune here.

 The finished trees are flatter on the top with the branches extending out to the side.